 Again, in John 1:1 we see the Word described as being "with God."
 Later, in John 17:5, we see Yeshua, the Word, praying to be glorified with God the Father, making it apparent that He was with God in the beginning at creation: "And now, O Father, glorify Me together with Yourself, with the glory which I had with You before the world was."

-John 1:14 states that “the Word became flesh.”
+John 1:14">John 1:14 states that "the Word became flesh."
 Understanding the identity of this one called the Word has profound importance.
 No mere human could ever make a claim like that without being ridiculed or hospitalized for insanity.

 John tells us that this Word (logos in Greek) is God in the flesh: "And the Word became flesh and dwelt among us, and we beheld His glory…as of the only begotten of the Father, full of grace and truth" (John 1:14).